Vuepic/vue-datepicker/docs/slots/sections/index.md

 ```

 :::info
- - `internalModelValue` - Current selected value in the datepicker
+ - `modelValue` - Current selected value in the datepicker
  - `selectDate` - Function to select the current `internalModelValue` value
  - `closePicker` - Function to close the datepicker menu
  - `disabled` - If the value is invalid based on the provided configuration